 Bentonite clay has been steadily growing in popularity and if you’re new to the phenomenon of DIY Aztec mask recipes, I welcome you!

 When I first started out with clay masks, my sister and I would slather them on our faces and then have a girls’ night in.
-It was always good fun; we’d test different ingredients and grade each mask separately according to our taste (and to its effectiveness; some of these beauties leave gorgeous skin!).
+It was always good fun; we’d test different ingredients and grade each mask separately according to our taste (and to its effectiveness; these mud beauties leave gorgeous skin!).

 So I wanted to share some of that fun with you; I’ve compiled a list of my all-time favorite masks and these are easy enough for any level of DIY; even if you’re only one clay mask-a-week kind of gal!

-Get together with your friends, your mom, your sisters, and have a girls night in; it’s creative, fun, and a great way to try different types of masks (and spend quality time with your friends and family); if you each bring a few of the ingredients, you have an amazing choice of options on what to make!
+Get together with your friends, your mom, your sisters, and have a girls’ night in; it’s creative, fun, and a great way to try different types of masks (and spend quality time with your friends and family); if you each bring a few the ingredients, you have an amazing choice of options on what to make!

 Sounds good?
 Let’s have a quick look at the basics before we head on!
 If you have any specific questions (How often should you use bentonite clay on your face?
 Can I use bentonite clay every day?
 Is bentonite clay good for skin?
 How do you mix bentonite clay for your face?
 Does bentonite clay clear acne?
 Does bentonite clay clog pores?), I have the answers covered in the Tips section below.